alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide.md

 Do not use 'screen' unless you're referring to part of a device, for example 'the oval on your screen'.

-User research by GDS noticed users use and understand the word ‘page’, even in the context of a mobile app.
-For example, they talk about the ‘home page’ of the app, and not the ‘home screen’.
+User research by GDS noticed users use and understand the word 'page', even in the context of a mobile app.
+For example, they talk about the 'home page' of the app, and not the 'home screen'.

 You can use 'window' or 'tab' if you ever need to describe how a page will be shown in a user's web browser.
-For example, if you need a link to open in a new tab, include the words ‘opens in new tab’ as part of the link text.
+For example, if you need a link to open in a new tab, include the words 'opens in new tab' as part of the link text.

 ### Paper B